 Georgetown Professor Releases New Book on Global Terrorism

-Daniel Byman, a distinguished professor in the School of Foreign Service, recently released a new book, Al Qaeda, the Islamic State, and the Global Jihadist Movement: What Everyone Needs to Know.
+Daniel Byman, a distinguished professor in the School of Foreign Service, recently released a new book titled Al Qaeda, the Islamic State, and the Global Jihadist Movement: What Everyone Needs to Know.

-Published in October 2015, the work offers a comprehensive look at Al-Qaeda and its impact on the United States’ policy directives.
+Published in October 2015, Byman's work offers a comprehensive look at global jihadist movements, namely Al-Qaeda and ISIS, and their impact on the United States’ policy directives.